What is the time commitment for CALS QuickStart: Foundations (Inter-Ag 140)?

 Are campus resources (like dining, health services, recreation facilities) open during early move-in?

-Yes!
+Yes, though some restrictions may be in place due to the pandemic.
 We will also build some of these activities into our programming.

 Can I participate in early move-in activities if I am not living in the residence halls?